Angular JS

 but even worse because actually properties are stored into the parent scope)

 By passing an object to the scope option, you are creating an isolate scope.
+This tells the directive not to inherit or share the scope with other ones, but to keep scope inside of itself (like instance scope).

 app.directive('productGallery', function(){